Mattresses: Choosing the best type of mattress How to buy a new bed mattress

 Manufacturers encourage you to buy a mattress and bed base together, and this is a good idea if you’ve had your old base for many years.

 If you buy the mattress and base separately, or are going to keep your old base, measure carefully to make sure they’re a good fit.
 Dimensions can vary so don’t rely on a new double mattress being exactly the same size as your old one.

 Some mattresses come vacuum-packed in a handy cotton bag.
 These ‘roll-ups’ are a welcome innovation, as you can take one home with you instead of waiting for delivery.
-We tested some of these mattresses from John Lewis and found them easy to unpack – and there wasn't much to throw away.

 Our mattress brands review has information on the different guarantees that come with each mattress, so you know what your rights are if there's a problem with your mattress.